-The security software products were generally effective at handling general threats from cyber criminals...
+- The security software products were generally effective at handling general threats from cyber criminals...

 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-But fewer than half were completely effective.
+But only half were completely effective. - .. and targeted attacks were prevented in most cases.

-I and targeted attacks were prevented in all cases.
-All of the products were competent at blocking more targeted, exploit-based attacks.
-This was an unusually strong result for the vendors involved.

-False positives were not an issue for most products.
-Most of the products were good at correctly classifying legitimate applications and websites.
-The vast majority allowed all of the legitimate websites and applications.
-Products from McAfee and Sophos each made one mistake.

-Which products were the most effective?
-Products from Kaspersky Lab and Microsoft achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All but one of the products were competent at blocking more targeted, exploit-based attacks.
+This was an unusually strong result for the vendors involved. - False positives were not a serious issue for most products.
+Most of the products were good at correctly classifying legitimate applications and websites. - Which products were the most effective?
+Products from Kaspersky, McAfee, Avast and AVG produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Others from Microsoft, Avira and Norton LifeLock were also exceptional.